Nishant-Wadhwani/House_prediction-Project/README.md

 Mean_absolute_error by by Linear Regression Machine-Learning Model:- 82288.22251914963 Rootmean_squared_errorby by Linear Regression Machine-Learning Model:- 102278.82922291271

 So, the overall performance of the linear regression model looks better since its variance score is close to 0.92 while the variance score of the deep-learning model is 0.87 and that is because of the number of features involved in deciding the price of a house is less as compared to the previous dataset.
 And the true price is nearer to both the values predicted by the following models, so in this particular case, one can use any of the models.
+For verification, we can also R2_score.